pkgw/worklog-tools/README.md

   * [hyperref](http://www.ctan.org/pkg/hyperref)
   * [lastpage](http://www.ctan.org/pkg/lastpage)
   * [titlesec](http://www.ctan.org/pkg/titlesec)
   These should all be available on modern LaTeX installs, and I’ve tried to avoid constructs that aren’t compatible across many versions.
+* To use the GitHub features, you need to install the following Python packages and their dependencies:
+  * httplib2
+  * google-api-python-client
+  * oauth2client
+  * pygithub
+  You also need to generate and save credentials for logging into Google BigQuery, a process I have not yet documented :-(

 Copyright and license status of this document